-If you are starting a business and do not have 3 years showing a profit, you may want to take advantage of this presumption at a later time, such as after you have the 5 years of experience allowed by the test.
+If you are starting a business and do not have 3 years showing a profit, you may want to take advantage of this presumption later, such as after you have the 5 years of experience allowed by the test.
 For more information, see Publication 535.